 Usually the blessing takes place during Mass.
 It follows the homily and the prayer of the faithful.
 If done outside of Mass, a brief celebration of the word of God with the scripture readings suggested in the Lectionary is recommended before the blessing is given.

-Blaise was a bishop at Sebaste (now the city of Sivas in central Turkey, in what was then the Roman province of Armenia-Cappadocia).
+Blaise was a fourth century bishop at Sebaste (now the city of Sivas in central Turkey, in what was then the Roman province of Armenia-Cappadocia).
 During a persecution – probably ordered by Constantine’s ally and co-emperor Licinius – he was martyred in 316 AD.
 This much at least seems to be historical fact, according to the New Roman Martyrology 2004.
 In the Eastern churches his feast falls on the 11th February, in the West on 3rd February.

 Stories about him in the martyrology accounts